ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 It is apparent that our **supervised approach outperformed zero-shot prompting** in our datasets.
-These results are consistent with the findings of the BigScience group ([Wang et al., 2022](#wang2022WhatLM)), where they showed that although decoder-only models trained on an autoregressive exhibited the strongest zero-shot generalization, they're still outperformed by models trained via masked language modeling followed by multitask finetuning.
+These results are consistent with the findings of the BigScience group ([Wang et al., 2022](#wang2022WhatLM)), where they showed that although decoder-only models trained on an autoregressive objective exhibited the strongest zero-shot generalization, they're still outperformed by models trained via masked language modeling followed by multitask finetuning.
 Let me expound these results in the following sections.

 ### Generation != understanding